Jet pack

-A jet pack, rocket belt, or rocket pack is a device worn on the back which uses jets of gas or liquid to propel the wearer through the air.
-The concept has been present in science fiction for almost a century and became widespread in the 1960s.
-Real jet packs have been developed using a variety of mechanisms, but their uses are much more limited than their fictional counterparts because of the simple parts of the Earth's atmosphere, gravity, the low energy density of extream fuels, and the human body not being suited to flight, and they are principally used for stunts.
+A jet pack, rocket belt, rocket pack or flight pack is a device worn as a backpack which uses jets to propel the wearer through the air.
+The concept has been present in science fiction for almost a century and the first working experimental devices were demonstrated in the 1960s.

+Jet packs have been developed using a variety of mechanisms, but their uses are limited because of factors including the Earth's atmosphere, gravity, the low energy density of extreme fuels, and the human body not being suited to flight, so they are principally used for stunts.

 A practical use for the jet pack has been in extra-vehicular activities for astronauts because of the weightlessness and lack of friction-creating atmosphere in orbit.
 The term jet suit is used for a system incorporating a jet pack and associated jets attached to the arms to increase manoeuvrability (e.g. the Daedalus Flight Pack).